-T his chapter reviews the literature in several key research areas, in particular in NFV.
+This chapter reviews the literature in several key research areas, in particular NFV.
 The goal is to draw inspiration from these efforts and identify those gaps that motivated this thesis.

-Sections 3.1, 3.2, and 3.3 summarize the historical evolution of the technology used by telecommunications stakeholders to provide NFs during the last two decades.
-Sections 3.4 and 3.5 discuss a summary of works that leverage these NFs to provide network management solutions and consolidated services respectively.
-This is followed by a discussion of recent system performance accelerations related to networked systems (see § 3.6), and tools that can be used to analyze the performance of these systems, while executing NFV service chains (see § 3.7).
+Sections 3.1 and 3.2 summarize the historical evolution of the technology used by telecommunications stakeholders to provide NFs during the last two decades.
+Section 3.3 provides a summary of works that leverage these NFs to provide network management solutions and consolidated services.
+Industrial efforts in SDN and NFV are introduced in §3.4.
+This is followed by a discussion of recent system performance accelerations related to networked systems (see §3.5), and tools that can be used to analyze the performance of these systems, while executing NFV service chains (see §3.6).

 This chapter provides a high-level overview of the literature.
-A direct comparison of the contributions reported in this thesis with the literature are given in § 6.6 and § 7.7.
+Direct comparisons of the contributions reported in this thesis with the literature are given in §6.6, §7.7, and §8.3.